 (Note: Public Question Time will operate for a maximum of 30 minutes.)

-To approve the minutes of the Licensing Committee meeting held on the 19 September 2020
+To approve the minutes of the Licensing Committee meetings held on the 13 September 2021

-Resolved: that the minutes of the Licensing Committee on the 16 September 2019 be approved as the correct record
+Resolved: that the minutes of the meeting held on the 13 September 2021 be approved as the correct record

 Items Raised Under Urgency Provisions